Skip to main content

 #

-• Proxmox – My go-to for virtualization.
-Stable, flexible, and friendly to older hardware.
+Proxmox.
+My go-to for virtualization.
+Stable, flexible, and works well on older hardware.

-• Markdown + Wiki.js – Clear, fast, and maintainable documentation is half the battle in IT.
+Markdown and Wiki.js.
+Clear, maintainable documentation is half the battle in IT.
+These make it easier to actually write it.

 🤓 Fun (Or Painful) Quirks